manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 ~~~~~~~~~~~~~~~~

 Integer, in bytes.
 The maximum RAM allocated for cached result sets.
-Default is 0, meaning disabled.
+Default is 16777216, or 16Mb.
+0 means disabled.
 Refer to :ref:`query
 cache <query_cache>` for details.

 .. code-block:: ini